somethingsandstuff9876/kibana.6.7.1/CONTRIBUTING.md

 );
 ```

-There are a number of tools created to support internationalization in Kibana that would allow one to validate internationalized labels,
+There is a number of tools was created to support internationalization in Kibana that would allow one to validate internationalized labels,
 extract them to a `JSON` file or integrate translations back to Kibana.
 To know more, please read corresponding [readme](src/dev/i18n/README.md) file.

 ### Testing and Building